w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.1.1 Keyboard to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.1](https://www.w3.org/WAI/WCAG22/Understanding/keyboard#intent).
+Where ICT is or includes non-web software that can be run on a software platform that provides a device-independent keyboard interface service, this applies directly as written, and as described in [Intent from Understanding Success Criterion 2.1.1](https://www.w3.org/WAI/WCAG22/Understanding/keyboard#intent).

 <div class="note wcag2ict software">